Stick to the legal argument, questioning the science behind the vaccines is dangerous – Awandare

 Mr Kpebu expressed shock that the government commenced enforcement of the mandatory vaccination when there was no E.I to support the directive.

-“I am surprised that the government is not putting in place the EI.
-It doesn’t take much to put out such an EI,” he said on the Key Points on TV3/3FM Saturday, December 18.
+“I am surprised that government is not putting in place the EI.
+It doesn’t take much to put out such an EI,” he said on the Key Points on TV3/3FM Saturday December 18.

 As part of measures to control the spread of the coronavirus in the country, the government through the Ghana Health Service (GHS) introduced a number of measures at the Kotoka International Airport.